Data

 - Premise s2

-- Topic Disputed word
+- Topic Disputed words

 Assertions